 ``

-What is in the code:
+The following list details what is in the code:

 Pipeline initialization: The code starts by initializing a sentiment analysis pipeline with Hugging Face's pipeline function.
 This function automatically loads a pre-trained model and tokenizer designed for sentiment analysis.